Why You Need SIP Protocol for Voice Communications

 Prior to setting up a SIP solution in your organization, you should consider the proper configuration of your corporate firewall to accept SIP.
 Many of the common firewalls currently deployed in business offices are not developed to support the SIP protocol.
 First, SIP media streams are transferred over dynamically assigned UDP ports that are typically closed on firewalls.
 Second, SIP clients within a firewall can not be reached using IP addresses since these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line carrier or Ethernet fiber carrier is able to support the SIP protocol from your internal network to the outside world.
 Your IT administrator will need to evaluate how to appropriately support SIP to get around these technical problems.
 By including a SIP proxy and registrar for controlling the firewall, it is possible to handle complex SIP situations for reliable and private communications.

-We help you with AL Fractional T1 Line.
-This page is a quick summary of the products specifically offered by T1Market in Scottsboro.
+We broker Scottsboro T1 Internet Lines.
+This page is a short listing of the services specifically offered by T1Market in Scottsboro.

-As we go forward, our goal is to constantly improve our product offerings.
-We now provide enterprise items usually used by bigger companies, specifically: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers even provide cost-free managed Cisco routers for multi-year agreements.
-Mainly, our goal is to develop a bond with you - our client - that will last for years to come.
-Earning your trust is exactly what we do all the time.
-Conserving you money on low-cost broadband services is exactly how we keep it.
+As we go forward, our wish is to continuously improve our product offerings.
+We now offer enterprise items usually employed by larger firms, specifically: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our suppliers even provide complimentary managed Cisco routers for multi-year contracts.
+Mainly, our objective is to develop a bond with you - our client - that will definitely last for years to come.
+Obtaining your trust is what we do here.
+Saving you cash on low-cost broadband services is how we keep it.